subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >   2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >

 >>     **Comments**:
 >>     StringTie takes as input a BAM (or SAM) file of paired-end RNA-seq reads, which must be sorted
 >>     by genomic location (coordinate position).
 This file contains spliced read alignments and can be
 >>     produced directly by programs such as HISAT2.
 We recommend using HISAT2 as it is a fast and accurate
 >>     alignment program.
 Every spliced read alignment (i.e. an alignment across at least one junction) in
 >>     the input BAM file must contain the tag XS to indicate the genomic strand that produced the RNA from
 >>     which the read was sequenced.
-Alignments produced by HISAT2 (when run with --dta option) already include
+Alignments produced by HISAT2 (when run with --dta option) already
->>          this tag, but if you use a different read mapper you should check that this XS tag is included for spliced
+>>     include this tag, but if you use a different read mapper you should check that this XS tag is included
->>          alignments.
+>>     for spliced alignments.

 >>     NOTE: be sure to run HISAT2 with the --dta option for alignment (under Spliced alignment options), or your
 >>     results will suffer.
 >>
 >>     Also note that if your reads are from a stranded library, you need to choose the appropriate setting
 >>     under Specify strand information above.
 As, if Forward (FR) is selected, StringTie will assume the
 >>     reads are from a --fr library, while if Reverse (RF) is selected, StringTie will assume the reads are
->>          from a --rf library, otherwise it is assumed that the reads are from an unstranded library (The widely-used,
+>>     from a --rf library, otherwise it is assumed that the reads are from an unstranded library (The
->>          although now deprecated, TopHat had a similar --library-type option, where fr-firststrand corresponded to RF;
+>>     widely-used,although now deprecated, TopHat had a similar --library-type option, where fr-firststrand
->           fr-secondstrand corresponded to FR).
-If you don't know whether your reads are from are a stranded library
+>>     corresponded to RF; fr-secondstrand corresponded to FR).
+If you don't know whether your reads are from
->>          or not, you could use the tool RSeQC Infer Experiment to try to determine.
+>>     are a stranded library or not, you could use the tool RSeQC Infer Experiment to try to determine.
+>>
 >>     As an option, a reference annotation file in GTF/GFF3 format can be provided to StringTie.
 In this case,
 >>     StringTie will prefer to use these "known" genes from the annotation file, and for the ones that are
 >>     expressed it will compute coverage, TPM and FPKM values.
 It will also produce additional transcripts
 >>     to account for RNA-seq data that aren't covered by (or explained by) the annotation.
 Note that if option
 >>     -e is not used the reference transcripts need to be fully covered by reads in order to be included in
 >>     StringTie's output.
 In that case, other transcripts assembled from the data by StringTie and not present
 >>     in the reference file will be printed as well.
 >>
 >>     We highly recommend that you provide annotation if you are analyzing a genome that is well-annotated,
 >>     such as human, mouse, or other model organisms.

 #### GffCompare